 For those new to the cryptocurrency sector and blockchain technologies, we should mention that mining is defined as the process of processing transactions and creating blocks of data that are added to the blockchain digital ledger.
-Mining is the actual process that eliminates the need for third parties.
+Mining is the actual process that eliminates the need for third-parties.

-There is a limited supply of 84 coins, four times bigger than Bitcoin - with 66,032,586 Litecoins in circulation (as of December 7, 2020).
+There is a limited supply of 84 coins - four times bigger than Bitcoin - with 66,752,415 LTC Litecoins already in circulation at the time of writing.

 The good news is that compared to Bitcoin, Litecoin uses a more accessible and power-efficient mining algorithm called Scrypt.

 Another major difference between Litecoin and Bitcoin is the fact that Litecoin generates blocks every 2.5 minutes as opposed to 10 minutes for Bitcoin (with 12.5 Litecoins being generated per block).

 What does all that mean in real-world settings, though?
 Imagine that Bob in the UK wants to send some money to Sarah in Australia.
 If Bob goes to a bank, his transfer will take a lot of time, money, and paperwork.

 Would you consider investing in Litecoin?

 Is it Worth Investing in Litecoin in 2021?